zakizaim75/recycleview/AndroidStudioProjects/minggu 14/RecyclerViewFundamentals_Final/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

-Learn how to display items in a grid in a RecyclerView in your Android Kotlin apps.
+Learn how to make items in the RecyclerView clickable.
+Implement a click listener and navigate on click in your Android Kotlin app.

 Pre-requisites
 --------------